Plan-validate-execute pattern

 EgressTool-call broker enforces the validated plan parameters

-ObservabilityLogs the full plan + validation decision + execution outcome for audit
+ObservabilityLogs the plan, validation decision, and execution outcome for audit

 A reference implementation pairs: